-• IT 2.0 outsourced that intelligence to hundreds of Software-as-a-Service (SaaS) solutions delivered over the Internet.
-The result was a sprawling modular stack that needed humans in between – SaaS system administrators, implementation engineers, system integrators, IT project managers, data analysts – doing “glue work” to reconcile mismatched systems.
-These jobs often fell into what anthropologist David Graeber called “bullshit jobs”: work that exists mainly because systems can’t talk to each other and users cannot self-serve their needs.
+• IT 2.0 outsourced that intelligence to hundreds of SaaS solutions, creating a fragmented modular stack that spawned an entire ecosystem of “glue work” roles – SaaS admins, implementation engineers, system integrators, data analysts reconciling mismatched systems.
+Anthropologist David Graeber called these “bullshit jobs”: work that exists mainly because systems can’t talk to each other.

 IT 1.0 – Building and Owning the Stack